begmuhommet/low-ops-docs/docs/how-to/create_deploy-application.md

 ## *Create New Application Version Release*

+To create a new application version in the Low-Ops platform, follow the steps below:

 1. Access the `Overview` tab by opening the component and then copy the Git repository URL.